rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ## Nutshell
 The `Alternative` typeclass is a very powerful tool in the FP toolbox.
 It produces elegant, concise code. `Alternative` instances are also known for producing confusing errors.
 Is there a decent `Alternative` that cares about errors?

-I realized that there is an interesting connection between `Alternative` and optimism:
+I realized that there is an interesting connection between the `Alternative` and optimism:
 Thinking about _the glass being half empty or half full_, look at this computation:
 `a <|> b`
 and assume that `a` fails and `b` succeeds.